Luxembourg calls time on bank secrecy with EU states

 FIGHT LIKE LION

-Luxembourg is also set to sign a similar agreement with the United States, which has long been pushing for tighter controls on offshore centres such as Switzerland to stop tax evasion.
+Luxembourg is also set to sign a similar agreement with the United States, which has long been pushing for tighter controls on offshore centers such as Switzerland to stop tax evasion.

 Pressure to shift increased after a report by the Washington-based International Consortium of Investigative Journalists detailed how banks have worked to help wealthy clients use tax havens such as the British Virgin Islands.